 Simply put, PMI is an insurance policy that compensates the lender in the case of default.
 This compensation is generally the difference between the down payment and 20% of the value of the home.
-PMI is an insurance policy most loans require when the down payment falls below 20%.
+Private mortgage insurance is an insurance policy most loans require when the down payment falls below 20%.
 Someone with a 5% or 10% down payment will need an accompanying private mortgage insurance policy.
 With a 5% down payment, PMI will compensate the lender in an amount of 15% of the value.
 With a 10% down payment, the compensation is 10%, and so on.
 Because of PMI, borrowers are able to buy a home without having to come up with a sizable amount for a down payment.

-PMI first came into the lending limelight in the late 1950s.
+Private mortgage insurance first came into the lending limelight in the late 1950s.
 Prior to this introduction, many homebuyers were kept on the sidelines as coming up with a 20% or more down payment was difficult.
 Even more, some home loans required down payments of 30% to 40%.
 This equity requirement allowed lenders to breathe a little easier when evaluating a loan application.
 When a lender is forced to foreclose, there are additional expenses involved.
 There can be attorney fees and other costs associated with the action.
 Lenders lose the past due payments as well.
 This additional equity requirement back then ensured the lender the property wouldn’t be “upside down” after all the settlement costs were factored in.

-PMI may also be tax deductible, just like mortgage interest.
+Private mortgage insurance may also be tax-deductible, just like mortgage interest.
 You’ll want to talk about tax deductions with your tax professional but in general, mortgage interest and PMI are treated the same.
 But PMI isn’t a lifelong policy.
 PMI guidelines require that the policy to drop when the loan naturally amortizes to 78% of the original value.
 Depending upon the loan term, this gradual amortization can take some time.

-Coming up with a down payment is often the single largest barrier for home ownership, especially for first time buyers.
+Coming up with a down payment is often the single largest barrier for homeownership, especially for first-time buyers.
 However, there are other options that should be explored.
 Let’s talk about buying a home and down payment requirements for various loan programs.
 You don’t have to save up 20% for a down payment.